 - Label with name of recipe and reheating instructions (I write with a sharpie on the top layer of foil so it will not be lost!)

-- When you make the dishes, make multiple trays at the same time–it only takes a few more minutes.
+- When you make the freezer entrees, make multiple batches at the same time–it only takes a few more minutes.